TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/Index.rst

 Extending the $TCA array
 ------------------------

+In PHP you directly access the global $TCA array by using the expression $GLOBALS['TCA'].
-Being a PHP array, the Table Configuration Array can be easily extended.
+Being a PHP array, the Table Configuration Array (TCA) can be easily extended.
 TYPO3 also provides APIs for making this simpler.